opsschool/curriculum/networking_201.rst

 Spanning Tree
 =============
-Spanning Tree protocol (STP) is a standard protocol used by Ethernet switches to prevent loops in the network.
-A loop may easily be created by connecting multiple cables directly between two switches, or by connecting any two switches in a broadcast domain together.
-As networks grow and become more complex, it becomes much easier to intentionally or unintentionally create such a loop.
+As networks and broadcast domains grow and become more complex, it becomes much easier to intentionally or unintentionally create loops- multiple network paths between one or more switches.
+These loops may lead to a infinite forwarding of Ethernet packets, causing switches to be overwhelmed by an ever-increasing amount of packets being forwarded to all other switches in the broadcast domain.
+To address this concern, Spanning Tree Protocol (STP) was invented as a standard protocol used by Ethernet switches, designed to prevent such loops in broadcast domains.

-To disable loops, each switch that implements STP (IEEE 802.1D) will participate in electing a "root" device where the Spanning Tree is calculated from.
-Once the root is chosen, all other participating switches will calculate their least-cost path to the root device.
-This is (usually) a path that traverses the least number of switches between the source and the root.
-Once each device has chosen its least-cost path, it calculates the least-cost path for each network segment.
-By doing this, each switch obtains a Root Port (RP) and a Designated Port (DP) to designate which switchport and network segment to use when traversing the broadcast domain to the root device.
-Once these values are calculated, all other paths to the root device are disabled- marking them as Blocked Ports (BP).
+To disable loops, each switch that implements Spanning Tree Protocol (STP / IEEE 802.1D) will participate in electing a "root" device where the Spanning Tree is calculated from.
+Once the root is chosen, all other participating switches will calculate their least-cost path for each of its ports to the root device.
+This is usually a port that traverses the least number of segments between the source and the root.
+Once each device has chosen its least-cost port, or Root Port (RP), it calculates the least-cost path for each network segment.
+By doing this, each switch obtains a Designated Port (DP), or a port on which it should expect to accept traffic to forward through its RP.
+Upon calculating these values, all other paths to the root device are disabled- marking them as Blocked Ports (BP).

-A benefit to using STP to prevent network loops is that network administrators can intentionally connect redundant paths for fault tollerance without causing an infinite loop during normal operation.
-Each participating switch will recalculate the DP and RP when a network change has been detected, modifying the status of BPs if necessary.
+A major benefit to using STP to prevent network loops is that network administrators can intentionally connect redundant paths for fault tollerance without worry of causing an infinite loop during normal operation.
+Should a path in a broadcast domain fail, each participating switch will recalculate the DP and RP, modifying the status of BPs if necessary.
+This has the effect of repairing the broken path by routing traffic through segments around the failure.

 Static Routing
 ==============